SampreetyPillai/Queasily/README.md

 # Queasily

-A quiz creating and test taking portal for students/teacher/organisations made as part of the project work for Wokmen Engineering Program.
+A quiz creating and test taking portal for students/teacher/organisations made as part of the project work for Women Engineering Program.
 Made By:
 Sampreety Pillai
 M. Shanmukha Priya